 Your application must issue a JWT signed with a private key and send it to Unblu from the visitor’s browser.
 The corresponding public key must be accessible to Unblu in the JSON Web Key (JWK) format wrapped in a JWK Set.
 You can rotate the keys regularly: Unblu will attempt to load any unknown key.

 Unblu sets a session cookie authenticating all requests from the visitor’s browser until either the session expires or an explicit logout occurs.

 Some browsers, notably Safari, block third-party cookies.
 Visitor SSO must therefore run on the same second-level domain as your host application.
-To this end, Unblu configures a dedicated subdomain of your domain, e.g. https://unblu.yourcompany.com, in the Unblu Financial Cloud.
+To this end, Unblu configures a dedicated subdomain of your domain, such as https://unblu.yourcompany.com, in the Unblu Cloud.
 There are two additional steps required for the subdomain to work:

 You must provide Unblu with a valid SSL/TLS certificate for the subdomain.
 Alternatively, the certificate may be issued by Let’s Encrypt.

 An implementation tutorial with code samples is available at unblu.github.io/unblu-visitor-sso-sample.

 The example below shows the two steps required for API authentication.
 It first uses

 curl to call https://idp.yourcompany.com/token to acquire an access token.
 The call provides a username and password for authentication, and specifies that the grant type should be

 Provided authentication is successful, the server issues an access token and returns it in a JSON object in the body of a 200 HTTP response.
 The server’s response is piped into